cmda-bt/be-course-17-18/week-1.md

 [GitHub issue tracker][profile-issue].
 Include a link to your repository.
 Let us know in the issue what you thought of the exercises.

+Your project will be reviewed and receive feedback, so expect people to read it, and be ready for tips and tops!

 [bugs]: readme.md#bugs

 [quote-author]: https://twitter.com/martinfowler